openglobus/openglobus/README.md

 ## Frameworks integrations

-OpenGlobus integrates well with front-end frameworks like React, Angular or Vuejs [Read more here](./framework-intergration.md).
+Openglobus integrates well with front-end frameworks like React, Angular or Vuejs [Read more here](./framework-intergration.md).

 ## Documentation